starkcoffee/progchallenge/seat-reservations/README.md

 We have created a test suite in `spec/reservation_service_spec.rb` to get you started.

 It uses Minitest – the standard unit testing framework that comes with ruby these days.
-You can run the test with:
+You can run the tests with:

 	> ruby spec/reservation_service_spec.rb

+The tests are marked with `skip`.
+Here's how we suggest you develop: remove `skip` from the first test, run it and see that it fails.
+Implement the code to make it pass.
+Commit your changes to git.
+Repeat for the next test until all tests are running and passing.

+Feel free to add more tests and classes to the ones we'e provided.

 You can [find all available assertions here](http://ruby-doc.org/stdlib-2.0.0/libdoc/minitest/rdoc/MiniTest/Assertions.html).